-The members of the Texans 2013 draft class have gone a variety of directions after only one season behind them in the NFL.
+The members of the Texans 2013 draft class have gone a variety of directions after only one season removed from hearing their name called by Roger Goodell.

 The Texans took nine players just a year ago.
 Only three of those players have ever taken a snap in a Texans uniform.
 Technically, six of the nine players are still with the team heading into training camp, but only four will hit the field during the first practice.